70 bodies now retrieved after migrant boat tragedy heading to the Canary Islands

 - Photo Credit: Sample Image

-Mauritanian authorities have recovered around 20 bodies and rescued 17 survivors after a boat carrying more than 100 people capsized in the Atlantic waters off their coast while heading for the Canary Islands, with the remainder still missing.
+Mauritanian authorities have now recovered around 70 bodies and rescued just 17 survivors after a boat carrying more than 100 people capsized in Atlantic waters off their coast while heading for the Canary Islands, with the remainder still missing.

 According to the Mauritanian Coast Guard, the vessel sank near M’haijratt, a coastal area located around 60 kilometres north of Nouakchott, the country’s capital.